 To add album art to more than one song at a time:

-- Select all the songs in that album.
+- First, browse through iTunes so just the album you want to add artwork to is displayed.
+Then select all the songs in that album.
 To do this on a Mac, use Apple key + A. On a PC, use Control + A.

 - Choose Get Info either by right clicking, by going to the File menu and clicking Get Info, or, via the keyboard using Apple + I on a Mac and Control + I on a PC.